Peter-Easterbrook/utilityApp2023/README.md

-# utilityApp2023
+## utilityApp2023
 JS tinker w/ clock, date, weather, todo etc

-## This app is just a JS tinler app with the above
+This app is just a JS tinker app for mobile with the above elements.
-## If you can think of anything useful that I could add in please let me know.
+If you can think of anything useful that I could add in please let me know.